Officials: Human error led to 2016 suburban Detroit sinkhole

-FRASER, Mich.
-(AP) — Officials say a sinkhole north of Detroit that damaged homes and cost $75 million to fix was caused by human error that allowed the quick release of waste and water into a sewer line.
+DETROIT (AP) — A sinkhole that damaged homes in a neighborhood north of Detroit and cost $75 million to fix was caused by human error that allowed the quick release of waste and water into a sewer line, according to a top county official.

-Macomb Public Works Commissioner Candice Miller said Wednesday that an assessment determined the surge fractured the pipe in Fraser which drew in sand and created a void in the surrounding soil.
+An engineering assessment determined the surge fractured the pipe in Fraser which drew in sand and created a void in the surrounding soil, Macomb Public Works Commissioner Candice Miller told reporters Wednesday.

 The pipe collapsed and caused the Dec.
-24, 2016, sinkhole which grew to football field-size.
+24, 2016, sinkhole which grew to 100 feet (30.4 meters) wide and 250 feet (76.2 meters) long.
+Nearly two dozen homes were evacuated and three houses later were condemned.
+The collapse had threatened to dump raw sewage into thousands of basements in the county through the broken pipe.

-But the problem started in 2014 when a gate was closed to hold back sewage for pipe maintenance.
-Miller said the gate was supposed to be gradually raised to allow the flow’s release over several hours.
-She said that wasn’t done properly on a number of occasions.
+But the problem started in 2014 after a gate was closed to hold back sewage as crews performed pipe maintenance.
+The gate was supposed to be gradually raised to allow a slower release of the water and waste.
+Miller said that wasn’t done properly on a number of occasions, which she attributed to “human error.”

 Most Read Nation & World Stories